+You are not alone.
 A figure stands on the edge of the water.
 As you approach, they prod listlessly at the reeds along the banks with a long staff covered in golden decorations you cannot make out.
 They are dressed in fine stiff robes that appear to be woven of thin plates of gold that move almost like cloth does.
 Their entire head is concealed inside a peculiar golden helmet, face hidden by a grim and severe metal mask depicting a scowling, bearded man with exaggerated features that glares at you as you approach.

-When they speak, though, their voice is that of a youth - a young man or woman - quite at odds wit the severity of their clothing.
+When they speak, though, their voice is that of a youth - a young man or woman - quite at odds with the severity of their clothing.
 Their accent is unfamiliar, and though they seem to be speaking in Imperial they slur their words slightly, or place their emphasis on the wrong syllables, or blur their vowels so it is not entirely clear sometimes what they are saying.

 They are cordial enough however, welcoming you to the Palace of the Sun at Noon, most beautiful of the seven palaces of Ublo Satta.
 Or is it Ebla Sutto?
 Iblu Sotta?
 Abli Sattu?
 It is hard to be sure one way or the other, given the way your companion speaks.
 They are eager for conversation - they have been here a long time with nobody to talk to.

 They deflect questions about themselves, but drop heavy hints that they are someone important.
 Someone with a crucial role to play.
 Someone with heavy responsibilities.
 Someone with a destiny.
-A destiny they fear, from the edge in their voice.
-A destiny they do not welcome.
+A